 Norm and Louise were grand hosts when we finally met them.
-We benefitted from Missionary Orientation.
+We benefited from Missionary Orientation.

-In late February of 2021 and 2022, Jon & Beth Michael of Newberry, Michigan, were going to Florida to care for her parents and some rest and recreation.
+In late February of 2021 and 2022, Jon & Beth Michael of Newberry, Michigan, (pictured above on the right) were going to Florida to care for her parents and some rest and recreation.
 They needed someone to fill the pulpit.
 Having met them once, and upon the recommendation of a friend, I got the nod (trusted again).

 Newberry is in the Upper Peninsula of Michigan.
-“Uppers” love it.
+“Yoopers” love it.
 We loved the hospitality of the Michaels and their church.
-Jon & Beth said, “Eat whatever you find.”
+Jon & Beth said, “Eat whatever you find in the fridge, freezer or pantry.”
 Since they were prepared for a famine, we had a lot of choices.
-Church people brought more to an already well stocked frigm, invited us to eat out and the frig was loaded when we arrived.
-They said, “Enjoy the fireplace” – lots of wood in a storage area attached to the house.
+Church people brought more to an already well-stocked fridge and invited us to eat out on them.
+Pastor John said, “Enjoy the fireplace” – lots of wood in a storage area attached to the house.

 Once again, we were left alone in another couples’ home.
 Total trust.
 We enjoyed the relationship.
 It has been as warming to know Jon and Beth as their fireplace.

 Being trusted is so affirming.
 So calling-us-to-be-at-our best.
 So valued in a world where trust is rare.
-So totaling endorsing.
+So totallyendorsing.
 The Barnharts and the Michaels were endorsing us, putting confidence in us, nourishing us with their trust.

-Having others set this pattern for us, last summer (July, August, 2021), we invited a couple, their daughter and three her three children (husband had to work) to stay in our home.
-Having recently moved from greater Detroit, to the west side of Michigan near Lake Michigan, we had something they wanted (the beach and lake).
+Having others set this pattern for us, last summer (July, August, 2021), we invited a couple, their daughter and her three children (husband had to work) to stay in our home.
+Having recently moved from greater Detroit to the west side near Lake Michigan, we had something they wanted (the beach and lake).
 They had something we wanted (to see friends in our former church).
 We stayed in their home.

 Trust builds people.
 Trust endorses people.
 Trust draws forth the best in people.
 Trust and swap houses.

 Yes, you could get burned.
-One thinks of the famous line spoken to the apprehended thief Jan Valjean in Les Misérables, “Jean, you forgot the candlesticks.”
+One thinks of the famous line spoken to the apprehended thief Jean Valjean in Les Misérables, “Jean, you forgot the candlesticks.”
 Yes, you may get taken.
-But Jon Michael said, “if someone takes something, maybe they needed it more than I did.”
+But Pastor Jon Michael said, “If someone takes something, maybe they needed it more than I did.”